plasmaster09/multipurpose-data-storage/README.md

         - "NEVER MIND" link-"button" inside the modal that closes the modal.
     - "Edit Item" form inside the modal - similar to the "Add Item" form in `stuff.html` with an additional input for description | [form inputs documentation](https://materializecss.com/text-inputs.html )

+> A great way to see what Materialize is doing for the page is to temporarily remove or comment out the links to the Materialize CSS/JS.

 In both the `stuff.html` and `item.html` pages, there is a small internal CSS stylesheet to set a few custom styles.
 The CSS is identical for both pages.

 ```css